rhomobile/rhoconnect-rb/README.md

 Note, if you are using datamapper, install the `dm-serializer` library and require it in your application.  `rhoconnect-rb` depends on this utility to interact with Rhoconnect applications using JSON.

 ## Setup the Model
-Now include Rhoconnect::Resource in a model that you want to synchronize with your mobile application:
+Now include Rhoconnectrb::Resource in a model that you want to synchronize with your mobile application:

 	class Product < ActiveRecord::Base
-	  include Rhoconnect::Resource
+	  include Rhoconnectrb::Resource
 	end

 Or, if you are using DataMapper:

 	class Product
 	  include DataMapper::Resource
-	  include Rhoconnect::Resource
+	  include Rhoconnectrb::Resource
 	end

 ## Partitioning Datasets